 - Remove the appropriate nodes from the load balancer, depending on the database type.

 - Internal PostgreSQL Database.
-Remove replica nodes from the load balancer while keeping the database master node intact.
+Remove replica nodes from the load balancer while keeping the database primary node intact.

 - Microsoft SQL Database.
 Remove all nodes except one from the load balancer.

-- If you are upgrading with VMware vRealize Suite Lifecycle Manager, disable the health monitors on the load balancer.
+- If you are upgrading with VMware vRealize Suite Lifecycle Manager, deactivate the health monitors on the load balancer.

 - Upgrade the node that is still connected to the load balancer.